-The VNB is calculated as the present value of future after-tax profits, net of deductions for the time value of financial options and guarantees, as well as the cost of holding required capital, for the new business issued between March 8 and June 30, 2016, at the point of acquisition.
-In general the same assumptions applied to the calculation of the VIF are applied to the calculation of the VNB, although certain non-economic assumptions, such as acquisition expenses and commissions, that are specific to new business were reflected.
+The VNB is calculated as the present value of future after-tax profits, net of deductions for the time value of financial options and guarantees, as well as the cost of holding required capital, for the new business issued between March 8 and December 31, 2016, at the point of acquisition.
+In general the same assumptions applied to the calculation of the VIF are applied to the calculation of the VNB, although certain non-economic assumptions, such as acquisition expenses and commissions, that are specific to new business, were reflected.
+In order to reflect circumstances at policy acquisition, the assumptions as of June 30, 2016 are applied in calculating the VNB for policies acquired on or before June 30, 2016.